13 Aug 2018

 The school has to report to the parents of the child if any serious accident takes place.
-In addition, the code of conduct followed by teachers includes setting goals for students and to plan and teach well methodised lessons.
+In addition, the code of conduct followed by teachers includes setting goals for students and to plan and teach well-methodised lessons.

-Prevent duty basically includes protecting children from potential risks for instance, drugs, sexual exploitation, neglects and other negative aspects that can possibly take place in schools.
+Prevent duty basically includes protecting children from potential risks, for instance, drugs, sexual exploitation, neglects and other negative aspects that can possibly take place in schools.
 Prevent duty also takes into account to educate students about the risks associated to terrorism and help the children from age 0-5 in personal, social and emotional development.

 Preparation and management of learning

 The main idea behind effective teaching is to keep every student on the same wavelength.
 Teachers are provided with various instructional strategies and are expected to give feedback regarding them to the management.
-They set up classroom or ground rules to minimise chances of disturbance made by the students.
+They set up classroom or ground rules to minimise the chances of disturbance made by the students.
 The rules are positively stated, easy to understand and should be applicable in numerous educational contexts.
 So the ground rules should be applicable to classroom behaviour but also school trips, lunchtimes and extra-curricular activities.
-Teachers and trainers should use psychologically proven methods and techniques to control different behaviors of students which include positive and negative reinforcers.
+Teachers and trainers should use psychologically proven methods and techniques to control different behaviours of students which include positive and negative reinforcers.

-However, no matter how good you are at supervising children, it is nearly impossible to eliminate classroom behavioral problems completely.
+However, no matter how good you are at supervising children, it is nearly impossible to eliminate classroom behavioural problems completely.
 In fact, the most common reason of teachers or trainers disserting their profession is due to rowdy, unruly classrooms!
 The idea is to do your best, keep your knowledge and skills updated and seek help and training from your peers and others.

-Assessment and record keeping
+Assessment and record-keeping

-Planning for assessments is another key objective of creating a benchmark of an effective teaching.
+Planning for assessments is another key objective of creating a benchmark of effective teaching.
 Keeping in mind the aims, objectives and core values of the educational system the assessments are planned.
 The planned objectives have to match the level of the students’ abilities.